akulisek/dynamo-DPRS/README.md

 Consul-Template has been successfully integrated and proxy config updates work automatically.
 We have come across some problems with  (registrator assigned localhost IP => containers were unreachable) - we had to use other Registrator image that could perform well with overlay network.
 We are currently having some issues with rsyslog init scripts, kibana and logstash should be linked together soon.

 IN_PROGRESS:
 -rsyslog / ELK stack integration.

 TODO:
 Dynamo

 ### 29.3
 We have successfully finished integrating ELK stack into our system.
 Logs are being centralized, Kibana is set up (displays logs), we have created single REST API method ($PROXY_IP/dynamo-node-webapp/dynamo/hello/$USER_INPUT) which responds with "Hello $USER_INPUT!" from one of the java app containers.
 We use Consul's key-value store only for storing logserver's IP atm.

 TODO:
 Dynamo

 ### 12.5
 We have decided to switch from Java framework to Ruby on Rails (DynamoDB nodes).
 We have managed to implement consistent hashing (95% done) and currently we are working on read-write quorum, vector clocks and container metrics, service discovery broadcasts and additional SD configuration.

 TODO:
 quorum
 vector clocks
 metrics (zabbix?)
 ELK graphs
 Consul broadcasts

 ### 14.5
 Implemented quorum and replication of hash keys across nodes.
 Whenever node fails / new one registers to network, others acclimatize.
 New node first gets all the data he will be responsible for after registering to network and afterwards finally joins the network.
 Consul registers a change of DynamoDB configuration in it's key-value storage and broadcasts all nodes.
 They then update their data, replicate what is new, delete what is old and not needed of them anymore and adjust to changes.
 If quorum requirements coudln't be satisfied user gets notified.

 TODO:
 vector clocks
 metrics (zabbix?)
 ELK graphs

+### 15.5
+Vector clocks have been successfully implemented.
+Casualities are dealt with automatically (Hash table datastructure helps).
+Broadcasts are being tested and so are health checks.
+The only thing left undone is GUI interface for better UX.
+That will be implemented tomorrow along with some basic graphs in ELK.

+TODO:
+metrics (zabbix?)
+ELK graphs
+GUI